-Show your work: Helping reporters be more transparent, earn trust and build audience with Open Notebook
+Show your work: Helping reporters be more transparent, earn trust and build audience with Hearken’s notebook

 Hearken is developing a new tool for pre-publication audience engagement.
 A few partner newsrooms are already testing it out.
-Hearken’s Julia Haslanger recently spoke at MisInfoCon about Open Notebook, and this post builds on the lightning talk she gave there.
+Hearken’s Julia Haslanger recently spoke at MisInfoCon about our notebook, and this post builds on the lightning talk she gave there.

 Think of it is as a mix of mini-newsletter and live blog about a single story, step by step, built with capability for two-way conversation with your audience members.